SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner and group owner
+a script that changes the owner of the file if it is owned by user guillaume